docs

 NM1 loops 1000A and 1000B — payer and payee.
 The 1000A NM1 identifies the payer sending the ERA.
 The 1000B NM1 identifies the payee receiving the payment.
 In multi-practice billing-company environments, the payee NPI or tax identifier in 1000B must be validated against the expected provider group before any claim-level matching begins.
 An ERA sent to the wrong NPI group can silently land in the wrong practice context if the system does not check this.

 CLP — claim payment information.
 A CLP segment opens a new claim-level payment record.
-CLP01 is the patient control number — the number the provider put on the original claim.
+CLP01 is the patient control number, the number the provider put on the original claim.
 CLP02 is the claim status code: 1 means paid, 2 means adjusted, 3 means denied, 4 means denied but transferred.
 CLP03 is the total billed amount; CLP04 is what the payer paid; CLP05 is the patient responsibility amount.
-The sum of CLP04, CLP05, and all CAS adjustment amounts at the claim level must equal CLP03.
-When the math does not balance at the claim level, a posting system that swallows the discrepancy will corrupt the ledger.
+The sum of CLP04, CLP05, and all claim-level CAS adjustments must equal CLP03.
+A system that swallows a claim-level imbalance corrupts the ledger.

 CAS — claim and service-line adjustments.
 CAS segments appear both at the claim level (inside the CLP loop) and at the service line level (inside SVC loops).
 Each CAS segment carries up to six adjustment reason code and amount pairs.
 The first field of each pair is the group code: CO for Contractual Obligation, PR for Patient Responsibility, OA for Other Adjustment, PI for Payer Initiated Reduction.
 The second field is the CARC code.
 The third is the dollar amount of the adjustment.
 PR-1 is a deductible the patient owes; PR-2 is coinsurance; PR-3 is copay.
 CO-45 is a contractual reduction to the fee schedule.
 CO-97 is a bundling denial.
 The group code determines the next action: CO adjustments go to contractual write-off, PR adjustments move to the patient statement workflow, OA and PI adjustments require investigation.
 See the denial management workflow guide for a full CARC-by-CARC routing table.